-Horlbeck Creek is an approximate 41-acre developer-designed neighborhood located in the southern portion of the study area, to the west of and accessible via SC 41 (Figure 13).
+Horlbeck Creek is an approximate 41-acre developer-designed neighborhood located in the southern portion of the study area, to the west of and accessible via SC 41 (Figure ).
 The neighborhood is made up of large single-family homes and is bound to the east by SC 41, to the north by the waterway called Horlbeck Creek and its adjacent marshes, and to the south by the Brickyard/Colonnade neighborhood.
 A forested buffer is present along the east side of the community, adjacent to existing SC 41, and marshes along Horlbeck Creek, adjacent to SC 41, provide a vegetated setback from the extant roadway.

-Both build alternatives would change the existing two-lane SC 41 in the vicinity of Horlbeck Creek to a five-lane roadway with a center raised island or two-way left-turn lane.
+Alternatives 1 and 7A would change the existing two-lane SC 41 in the vicinity of Horlbeck Creek to a five-lane roadway with a center raised island or two-way left-turn lane.
 These changes would require a total of approximately 0.14 acre from parcels, all located on the west side of SC 41, adjacent to Horlbeck Creek.
 This would result in a more expansive roadway closer to the neighborhood than the existing roadway.
+The Compromise Alternative would transform SC 41 into a four-lane roadway with a planted median in the vicinity of Horlbeck Creek.
+The planted median would be replaced by a center-lane refuge for left turns exiting Tradewind Drive.
+These changes would require a total of approximately 0.11 acre from parcels, all located on the west side of SC 41, adjacent to Horlbeck Creek.
+This would result in a more expansive roadway, but fewer impacts than Alternative 1 or 7A.